 In business, when people talk about ethics, they're talking about behavior.
 In this context, ethics isn't mysterious or unusual, nor does it depend on the individual's innate goodness, religious conviction, or philosophical understanding (or lack of these qualities).
 In work situations every day, people face ethical dilemmas-questions of right and wrong where values are in conflict.
 Should I hire, fire, promote, or demote this individual?
 Should I offer or accept a gift in this or that situation?
-How should I respond when my supervisor asks me to act against my own beliefs?1 external factors such as the rules of the work context, rewards and punishments, what peers are doing, what authority figures expect, the roles people are asked to play, and the broad ethical culture discussed in Chapter 5.
-In this chapter, we focus on the factors managers can influence the most.
-Once leaders understand how management principles apply to ethical conduct, they can manage the ethical behavior of their direct reports more proactively and effectively.
+How should I respond when my supervisor asks me to act against my own beliefs?1

+The study of ethical behavior in business involves understanding the factors that influence how people behave in these situations.
+Although we've seen (in Chapter 3) that internal factors such as individual moral development are important, we know that for most people ethical conduct depends largely on external factors such as the rules of the work context, rewards and punishments, what peers are doing, what authority figures expect, the roles people are asked to play, and more.
+In this chapter, we're focusing on these factors because they're the ones managers can have the most influence on.
+Once managers understand how management principles apply to ethical conduct, they can manage ethical behavior more proactively and effectively.
 On the other hand, if managers fool themselves into thinking that ethical conduct is determined exclusively by some mysterious character trait, they'll throw up their hands and walk away from situations they could proactively manage.
 Or they'll think that simply getting rid of a "bad apple" will make unethical conduct stop.
-However, unethical behavior is rarely as simple as a bad apple.
+This kind of thinking is a cop-out.
+Unethical behavior is rarely as simple as a bad apple.
 It's often something about the work environment that allows the bad apple to behave badly.
-Plus, the work environment is the manager's responsibility.
-Top executives are responsible for the broad organizational culture (as we saw in Chapter 5).
-In most cases, though, lower-level leaders can do a lot to influence the subordinates in their own departments-and ethical leadership at the department level is what this chapter is about.
+And the work environment is managers' responsibility.
+Top managers are responsible for the broad organizational culture (as we saw in Chapter 5).
+In most cases, though, lower-level managers can do a lot to influence the subordinates in their own departments-and that's what this chapter is about.